jgesser/IpCamera/README.md

 To use the HLS steaming features, you need to:

 1. Set a valid ``SERVER_PORT`` as the default value of -1 will turn the feature off.
-2. The audio format in the cameras settings must be AAC for Chromecast to work.
+2. The audio format in the cameras settings must be AAC and not missing for Chromecast to work.
+The binding will default to creating a silent AAC audio track which should be used until you have a working setup.
 3. Ensure FFmpeg is installed.
 4. For cameras that do not auto detect the H264 stream which is done for ONVIF cameras, you will need to use the ``FFMPEG_INPUT`` and provide a http or rtsp link.
 This is used for HLS and many other features like the animated GIF.
 5. For Onvif cameras the ``ONVIF_MEDIA_PROFILE`` needs to match the stream number you have setup for h264.
 This is usually 0 and is the main-stream, the higher numbers are the sub-streams if your camera has any.
 For non Onvif cameras you just need to check the url in the last step works and is provided to the binding.
-6. If streaming to a Chromecast that is not 4k capable, you need to ensure the stream is in a resolution that your Chromecast is capable of, ie 1080p or 720p.
+6. If streaming to a Chromecast that is not 4k capable, you need to ensure the stream is in a standard resolution that your Chromecast is capable of, ie 1080p or 720p.
 Cameras with 3 streams are handy as you can have a 4k stream going to a NVR whilst a 720p stream can be cast to your TV whilst a 3rd can be for mjpeg format.
 7. Consider using a SSD, HDD or a tmpfs (ram drive) if using SD/flash cards as the HLS streams are written to the FFMPEG_OUTPUT folder.
 Only a small amount of storage is needed.
 I use micro SD cards and a ramdrive and have excellent performance.